 - 19 rue Georges Bonnac

-Wine list This list offers a good selection from around France at exceptional prices, thanks to the owner purchasing direct from winemakers.
+Wine list The list offers a selection of over 200 wines (and over 30 beers) from around France at great prices, thanks to the owner purchasing direct from winemakers.
 Chez Le Pépère is also an absinthe bar.

 - 27 rue des Bahutiers

 What we like about it On a winding street in the St-Pierre district, Vins Urbains is the creation of sommelier-turned-wine-bar-owner Jan Bussière.
-This small bar has a grate in the floor, giving its customers a glimpse into the well-stocked cellar below.
-It’s best to have a reservation at this local favourite.
+This long bar has a grate in the floor, giving its customers a glimpse into the well-stocked vaulted cellar below that is available for private parties.